I’m getting a divorce, how can I make sure I’m financially protected?

 As family law specialists, we guide clients through the divorce process making sure they’re prepared and not caught out – all of which helps them to achieve a fair settlement.
 And whilst financial planning may not be the top of your agenda, it should be – particularly for women.

 In general, one spouse will earn more than the other.
 On average men earn 17.3% more than women (the gender pay).
 In our experience, two factors may increase financial inequality when it comes to divorce.
 Firstly, if one of you has taken time out to raise the children, it may lead to a gap in pension contributions and your state pension entitlement; more often the difference is felt more acutely by women.
-Secondly, if your religious marriage is not registered, the law will consider your relationship as one of co-habitees (a non-marriage), which means you will have no entitlement to property, finances or pensions etc.
+Secondly, if your religious marriage is not registered, the law may consider your relationship as one of co-habitees (a non-marriage) which means you will have no entitlement to property, finances or pensions etc.

 We’ve shared five ways you can protect yourself.

 We often work with women who learn their nikah is not legally valid.
 If your relationship ends or your partner passes away, you may have no automaticlegal entitlement to any property, assets, pensions or money.